open-ephys/commutator-docs/source/sma-commutator/user-guide/digital-control/details-digital-control.rst

 `Bonsai <https://open-ephys.org/bonsai>`_ is open-source software for processing asynchronous, heterogeneous streams of data.
 In our case, it can be used to coordinate orientation data (from an IMU sensor or camera sensor for instance) to provide feedback to commutator and automate the commutation process.
 To learn more about how to use Bonsai, explore the `bonsai-rx.org <https://bonsai-rx.org/>`_ website.
-It's quite nice software so it is recommended.
+It's recommended because it's quite nice and compatible with many open ephys products.
 It is used in many of the following guides for controlling and automating the commutator.